fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 PP4 is only 0.73x because communication and pipeline bubbles are not amortized.
 At 64 requests under the same token workload, one GPU reaches 1031.1 tokens/s and PP4 reaches 1416.9 tokens/s, or 1.37x.
 The p99 TTFT falls from 2430.9 ms to
-446.4 ms, while p99 TPOT rises from 33.2 ms to 39.8 ms. On this host PP4 therefore shows throughput value only at sufficient concurrency.
-These measurements do not promise lower single-request latency or attribute the gain to one kernel or communication mechanism.
+446.4 ms, while p99 TPOT rises from 33.2 ms to 39.8 ms. On this host, PP4 needs enough concurrency to improve throughput; the result does not imply lower single-request latency.

 Qwen2.5-0.5B DP4 uses 32 requests per replica and reaches 5845.5 aggregate
 output tokens/s, 3.93x the one-GPU 1486.5 tokens/s, with effectively unchanged
 TPOT.
 A one-GPU workload with a 2048-token shared prefix raises input throughput 18.3x.
-Small-model PP2 remains slower than one GPU and is retained in the CSV;
+The CSV also includes small-model PP2, which remains slower than one GPU.
-the SpikeLM concurrency crossover must not be generalized to every model.
+Choose topology for the model size and request concurrency.

-The capacity test also exported a 12.6B SpikeLM artifact containing 564 tensors and 25,173,851,048 bytes, then loaded and generated with PP4 without any GPU holding the full model.
-Qwen2 produced the same 32 greedy tokens as MCore for the fixed parity prompts.
+The capacity test also exported a 12.6B SpikeLM artifact containing 564 tensors and 25,173,851,048 bytes, then loaded and generated with PP4 without placing the full model on one GPU.

+On fixed parity prompts, Qwen2 matched all 32 MCore greedy tokens.
 SpikeLM matched every first decode token; three of four PP2 prompts matched all eight tokens, while one diverged after the third token under a different BF16 execution order.
-Cross-backend free-running token identity is therefore not a contract for near-tied logits.
+Near-tied logits do not require identical free-running sequences across backends.

 Published medians are available in :download:`the SGLang result CSV
 <../../_static/tutorials/distributed/sglang-inference-results.csv>`.
 Regenerate